SAS-DHRH/dhcc-toolkit/content/_index.md

 <h2> DHCC Publications </h2>

+<li><a href="https://zenodo.org/records/19001739">DHCC Project Self-Assessment Tool (v1.0)</a> (2026) supports Digital Humanities practitioners, researchers, technicians, curators, software engineers, and related professionals seeking to embed environmental sustainability into their project design, delivery, and reporting.</li>

-<li><a href="https://zenodo.org/records/15312177">Intepreting UKRI Guidance on Environmental Sustainability for the Digital Humanities</a> (2025) offers a series of interpretations of existing guidance on research practice and points to advice on how to operationalise sustainable practice in Digital Humanities research.</li>
+<li><a href="https://zenodo.org/records/15312177">Intepreting UKRI Guidance on Environmental Sustainability for the Digital Humanities</a> (2025; updated 2026) offers a series of interpretations of existing guidance on research practice and points to advice on how to operationalise sustainable practice in Digital Humanities research.</li>

 <li><a href="https://doi.org/10.5281/zenodo.13850067">The Cloud and the Climate: Navigating AI-Powered Futures</a> (2024) is a comprehensive overview of the state of AI and the cloud in relation to climate change. </li>